DeepLcom/deepl-node/README.md

 ### Requirements

-The package officially supports Node.js version 12, 14, 16, 17, and 18.
+The package officially supports Node.js version 12, 14, 16, 17, 18, 20, 22 and 24.

-Starting in 2024, we will drop support for older Node versions that have reached official end-of-life.
+We strongly recommend upgrading to a supported Node.js version as we will be dropping support for end-of-life versions in 2025.
 You can find the Node versions and support timelines [here][node-version-list].
-To continue using this library, you should update to Node 18+.

 ## Usage